SotonLM/Data-Engineering/src/division_3_social/instructions.md

 we have provided a script (src/storefunc.py) which contains a function (store_to_azure) to store a file into the azure blob.

 store_to_azure() takes two arguments: the file name and your division's container name.
-**The Azure Blob container name for your division is "web-news".
+**The Azure Blob container name for your division is "conversational-social".
 DO NOT STORE ANYWHERE ELSE, OR ADD IRRELEVENT DATA.**

 You can import this function to the pipeline you create like this: